Home » Posts tagged '3d Design contest'

 Submitted designs will be evaluated via simulation, and the top five designs will be selected for fabrication and testing based on the required criteria.
 The winning entries will best satisfy all of the performance criteria.

 Phase I – Participants will submit a design based on the provided criteria.
 These designs will be analyzed and evaluated via simulation with the top finalists announced, recognized and awarded their prize of $1,000.
-Deadline for submissions is February 28, 2018, at midnight EST.
+Deadline for submissions is EXTENDED to March 10th, at midnight EST.

 Phase II – The top five finalists will have their design fabricated and tested, and will be invited to either make a live or video presentation and have a chance at more prizes including a chance at one of two one-year paid internships at Burloak.